The Double Refuge 🍷 Bubbles Winking at the Brim

 Objective & Subjective

-Throughout The Double Refuge I range widely in focus and approach.
-I go from Khayyam to Shakespeare, from Zhuangzi to Camus, from prose to poetry, from critical analysis to fiction & autobiography, from serious debate to comic diversion.
-For the sake of convenience, one might divide my writing into two types: non-fiction which aims at objectivity and fiction which stresses subjectivity.
+For the sake of convenience, one might divide the chapters into two types: non-fiction which aims at objectivity and fiction which stresses subjectivity.

 First, there’s the non-fiction of history, geography, natural science, astronomy, philology, politics, and philosophy.
 For instance, in 🔭 The Sum of All Space and 🔬 Science & Mystery I look at how astronomy and science approach the notions of doubt and infinity.
 In 🔬 Three Little Words I look at the development of skepticism, focusing on Montaigne’s three little words, which aren’t I love you, but What know I? or Que sais-je?
 In 🌎 Many Tribes and ♒️ The Currents of Sumer I look at the history of religion, and at how Judaeo-Christianity has borrowed from, and, all too often, belittled other philosophies and cultures, including the Mesopotamian civilizations from which it largely derived.

-Second, there are the more abstract, subjective, or fictional fields of theology, culture, music, art, literature, and autobiography.
-While much of my exploration of agnosticism is focused on non-fiction (history, geography, etc.), I also bring in creative writing, literary criticism, and autobiography.
+While much of The Double Refuge is focused on non-fiction, I also bring in creative writing, literary criticism, and autobiography.
 In particular, I use literary criticism in four chapters.
 In 🦖 At the Wild & Fog I argue that Charles Dickens is a sort of proto-agnostic, and that his novel Bleak House is a powerful reflection of the years immediately prior to Huxley’s coining of the term agnosticism.
 In 🧜🏽♀️ The Mermaid: Existential & Then Some I explore the mix of existentialism and mysticism in the lyric “A Lighter Shade of Pale.”
 In 🇮🇳 The Fiction of Doubt and 💫 Believing in the Mystery I look at how the mysticism of Whitman and Zhuangzi includes doubt, and at how the skepticism of Rushdie includes mysticism.

 This is especially true for agnosticism: at its heart it isn’t as much a system or doctrine as it is an open mode of operating and being.
 It urges us to think and feel critically, openly, and eclectically.
 Of course, religion can work in this open, critical way too, which is why I think of open agnosticism and open theism as the double refuge.
 Christian ecumenicalism goes some way in this, yet it often remains within the sphere of Christianity rather than becoming part of a global religious sensibility.
 Notable exceptions to this can be found in the writings of Walt Whitman, Ralph Waldo Emerson, Thomas Merton, Raimundo Panikkar, Bede Griffiths, or, more recently, Richard Rohr.